Vance Astrovik: Justice

-After his time in the Vault, he adopted the codename Justice.
-He briefly went undercover working with Shinobi Shaw to spy on the activities in the so-called "Younghunt".
+After his time in the Vault, Vance takes the new codename Justice.
+He goes undercover working with Shinobi Shaw to spy on the activities in the so-called "Younghunt".

-When the Sphinx, a previous Warriors foe, dispersed members of the team throughout history, Vance encountered his father as an adolescent.
-He discovered that Arnold, his father, was a homosexual who was bullied into accepting a heterosexual lifestyle by his own abusive father.
-Understanding that his father was as much a victim as he was, Vance attempted to change history by threatening his grandfather but stopped when he realized that he was, in his own way, perpetuating the cycle of violence handed down from father to son.
-Though history remained unchanged, this new knowledge allowed Vance to make a measure of peace with the memory of his father.
+When Sphinx disperses members of the New Warriors throughout history, Vance encounters his father Arnold as an adolescent.
+He discovered that Arnold was homosexual and bullied into accepting a heterosexual lifestyle by his own abusive father.
+Understanding that his father was as much a victim as he was, Vance attempts to change history by threatening his grandfather, but stops when he realized that he was perpetuating the cycle of violence.
+Though the timeline remains unchanged, Vance makes a measure of peace with his father.

-Justice spent some time in a leadership role with the New Warriors and talked about marriage with Firestar.
-However, when she learned her microwave powers might render her infertile, such plans were endangered.

 The Avengers

-A mystical incident had caused all those who were once Avengers to be targeted by creatures and monsters.
-Vance and Angelica accompanied their friend Rage, who had been an Avenger, to a meeting at Avengers Mansion.
-They willingly helped out in various ways before Morgan le Fay attacked, altering reality.
-Vance and Angelica were caught up in the literal mystical maelstrom and were turned into super-powered enforcers under the command of le Fay.
-However, several Avengers managed to break free of the control based on their deep belief in the team itself.
-Vance found himself coming to his senses despite never being an Avenger, a fact that surprised the remaining heroes; thus, he joined the resistance.
+Vance and Firestar are affected by Morgan le Fay's reality alteration and turned into superpowered enforcers under her command.
+However, several of the Avengers break free of the control based on their deep belief in the team itself.
+Vance comes to his senses despite never being an Avenger, which surprises the remaining heroes.
+After the threat of le Fay is ended and Vance and Firestar prove themselves by defeating Whirlwind on their own, they manage to join the Avengers.

-After the threat of le Fay was ended and the two proved themselves by defeating Whirlwind on their own, they managed to become Avengers.
-Although he was thrilled to be living his lifelong dream of being an Avenger, Vance made some small rookie mistakes at first, stemming from a case of hero-worship.
-However, he proved himself when he came up with a way to defeat the current plans of the current form (or forms) of the villain Ultron, despite a broken leg.
-Vance and Angelica then spent some time undercover investigating the Triune Understanding, a cult-like movement with seemingly good intentions but villainous leadership.

-After the House of M ended, Justice and Firestar were unaffected by the global depowerment of mutants and thus retained their powers.
-Vance's wish for more in their relationship, as opposed to Firestar's wish for less (being ages 22 and 19, respectively), ended their engagement and their relationship.
+After the House of M ends, Justice and Firestar are unaffected by the global depowerment of mutants and thus retain their powers.
+Vance's wish for more in their relationship, as opposed to Firestar's wish for less (being ages 22 and 19, respectively), ends their engagement and their relationship.